aymenbrahimdjelloul/ProcessorPy/README.md

 </p1>

 <h2>Testing</h2>
-<h4>ProcessorPy is Tested and worked in this Operating Systems</h4>
+<h4>ProcessorPy is Tested and worked succesfully on this platforms</h4>

 | OS      | CPU Platform |  Worked Succefully  |
 |-----------|---------------|-------------------|